 Where you find wholesalers can be the difference between a legitimate partner and a risky one.

 You can try reputable directories, like Worldwide Brands, which have strict vetting processes before adding vendors to their lists.
-Unknown directories may act as intermediaries, charging a fee to connect you with the actual producer—without listing real wholesalers.

 If you know what type of clothing you want to sell, find a wholesale clothing vendor that specializes in that niche.
 These vendors often offer a wider variety of options.
 For example, an athleticwear supplier may stock apparel for everything from pilates to skateboarding—plus items that appeal to different customer segments.